AdaptableTools/openfin-demo/README.md

 - No columns are editable

 ### Application Bar
-At the top of the demo are a series of useful buttons and dropdowns which help to manage and sync the various the windows.
+At the top of the demo are a series of useful buttons and dropdowns which help to manage, and sync data between, the various windows.
 It includes:

 - **Channel Chooser** - allows the user to pick the (coloured) [OpenFin Channel](https://developers.openfin.co/docs/channels) on which FDC3 messages will be broadcast

 - **Instrument Picker**: Selecting an Instrument from the dropdown does 2 things:
   1. broadcasts an [FDC3](https://fdc3.finos.org/) message on the current channel providing details of the selected instrument; this allows 3rd party applications running in OpenFin to react accordingly
-  2. sends a message via the [OpenFin IAB](https://developers.openfin.co/docs/introduction) (inter-application bus) Message Bus; this is intercepted by each of the 3 blotters which then filter to show only rows with that Instrument
+  2. sends a message via the [OpenFin IAB](https://developers.openfin.co/docs/introduction) (Inter-Application Message Bus); this is intercepted by each of the 3 blotters which then filter to show only rows containing that Instrument

 - **Theme Button** - toggles the [Adaptable Theme](https://docs.adaptabletools.com/docs/adaptable-functions/theme-function) in all the Blotters between white and dark themes.

     > The same effect can be achieved by changing the theme in any of the individual Blotters

-- **Pause/Display Button** manages whether OpenFin Notifications wil appear
+- **Pause/Display Button** - sets whether OpenFin Notifications wil appear

-- **Hide/Show Butto** toggles Sidebar visibility
+- **Hide/Show Butto** - toggles Sidebar visibility

 ### Audit Screens
 The Demo leverages the powerful [AdapTable Audit Log](https://docs.adaptabletools.com/docs/key-topics/audit-log) to provide a live 'view' of all data changes.

-There are 2 Audit Screens - each of which listens to the Audit Log stream and outputs the data directly to a new window:
+There are 2 Audit Screens - each of which listens to the Audit Log stream and outputs the data directly to an AdapTable instance:
 - **Trade Audit**: Displays a list of all Cell Edits made in the Trade Blotter - who made the change, what was changed and when
 - **Price Blotter**: Displays a list of all Cell Edits made in the Price Blotter and also logs all Ticking Data changes